 - Get realistic about portion sizes.
 For preschoolers, they need a snack; for big-schoolers, they need a snack and lunch combined.
 How much do they eat at home?!
 Base it on that.

 - Offer a good breakfast and an afterschool snack.
 You can choose to offer the uneaten lunch after school, but it depends on how you present it.
 Don’t make it a punishment for not eating lunch!

 - Be cool.
-Don’t greet your child with ‘did you eat all your lunch’?
-You don’t need to make lunch an issue!
+Don’t greet your kids with ‘did you eat all your lunch’?
+You don’t need to make eating an issue!
 It’s better to ask them how they enjoyed lunch-time.

 - Get them involved.
 Give a choice of two options or better still let them make it themselves.

 - Don’t stress.
 There are at least three other meals during the day.
 They won’t starve!

 READ MORE >>> The Division of Responsibility in Feeding